Summary of Paula Rego

 Acrylic paint on paper on canvas - Collection of the Tate, United Kingdom

 The model in this painting is Lila Nunes, Rego's most important and long-standing artistic companion.
-In Dog Woman a woman crouches on all fours, bends down with her toothy mouth open; she is contorted, her neck bent, and her eyes roll back.
-It is a striking and bestial position, and one almost unrecognisable from the routine movements and gestures of "civilised" day-to-day living.
+In Dog Woman a woman crouches on all fours, bending down with her toothy mouth open; she is contorted, her neck bent, and her eyes roll back.
+It is a striking and bestial position, and one almost unrecognizable from the routine movements and gestures of "civilized" day-to-day living.
 However, this woman is not being punished or suppressed, quite the contrary, she appears entirely unselfconscious, as though in this new extreme physical state she can somehow shed normal social embarrassments and feel freer.

 Pastel on canvas - Saatchi Gallery

 Dancing Ostriches is one of a large series of paintings that Rego made in which she depicted muscular, stocky women stretching and preparing their bodies for a ballet performance.
-The series has an interesting genesis, as it seems to have been inspired both by Edgar Degas's paintings of ballerinas (which was also a lengthy extended series), as well as by a scene in the Disney's Fantasia when a group of ostriches wearing blue bows and ballet slippers perform the Dance of the Hours.
-The artist is ever eclectic in her gathering of inspiration.
-Furthermore, considered alongside another pastel done at the same time, The Bride, the Dancing Ostriches are all dressed in black, whilst the The Bride appears all in white; the contrast once again revealing Rego's continuing interest in the opposing states of innocence and experience, and of life and death.
+The series has an interesting genesis, as it seems to have been inspired both by Edgar Degas' paintings of ballerinas (also a lengthy extended series), as well as by a scene in the Disney's Fantasia (1940) in which a group of ostriches wearing blue bows and ballet slippers perform the Dance of the Hours, an eclectic gathering of inspiration.
+Furthermore, considered alongside another pastel done at the same time, The Bride, the Dancing Ostriches are all dressed in black, while the The Bride appears all in white; the contrast once again revealing Rego's continuing interest in the opposing states of innocence and experience, and of life and death.

 Pastel on paper mounted on aluminium - Saatchi Gallery